 Eastern suburbs

 Continuing on, they headed north then east through the posh suburbs of the eastern suburbs of Sydney, including the Bays: Rose Bay, Double Bay and Rushcutters Bay.
-The passengers have seen so many beautiful places.
 Rose Bay has views of both the Sydney Opera House and the Sydney Harbour Bridge together.
 The name Rose Bay was used as early as 1788.

 Watsons Bay